Guichaguri/post-feed-reader/README.md

 Atom's specification is way more rigid and robust, which makes relying on the data trustworthier.
 It's definitely the way to go in the topic of feeds.
 But it still lacks some properties that can only be fetched through the Wordpress REST API.

-The Wordpress REST API supports the following over simple RSS and Atom feeds:
+Since [WordPress is by far the most used CMS](https://w3techs.com/technologies/details/cm-wordpress), supporting its API is a great alternative.
+The Wordpress REST API supports the following over RSS and Atom feeds:
 - Filtering by category, tag and/or author
 - Searching
 - Pagination